pricematch/roo-legacy/README.markdown

 # README

-Roo implements read access for all spreadsheet types and read/write access for Google spreadsheets.
+RooLegacy implements read access for all spreadsheet types and read/write access for Google spreadsheets.
 It can handle
 * OpenOffice
 * Excel